-d) It is not possible to make exchanges between registered shares and bearer shares represented by a global certificate.

-e) The following applies for exchanges within the EUR/GBP/CHF/AUD/NZD/ CAD/JPY/NOK/ SEK/PLN/CZK/Russian ruble share classes (Clause 9 (c) remains unaffected):
+- c) It is not possible to make exchanges between share classes that are denominated in different currencies. - d) It is not possible to make exchanges between registered shares and bearer shares represented by a global certificate. - e) It is not possible to make exchanges between share classes and/or sub-funds with deviating settlement cycles. - f) The following applies for exchanges within the EUR/GBP/CHF/AUD/NZD/ CAD/JPY/NOK/ SEK/PLN/CZK/Russian ruble share classes (Clause 9 (c) remains unaffected):